orgullomoore/WA-expl/CL_data_extraction.md

 >
 > **No database load will succeed.**

 Thus, I had to bring out the big guns and ask Gemini [3 Pro].
-I had her review what ChatGPT had done, and she gave me the following solution, which is still running as of the time of the writing, so I cannot confirm it worked, though she says she spot-checked it in several spots and is satisfied that she has the right answer:
+I had her review what ChatGPT had done, and she gave me the following solution:

 ```python
 import csv